 It is so easy to confuse caraway seeds and cumin seeds based on their appearance but these two are not only different in their taste but also uses for cooking.Using the wrong spice will change the taste of the dish.
 This guide will help in clarifying the difference between caraway VS cumin.

 They may look like siblings but are not even of the same lineage!

-It is this very subtle difference in their colour and appearance that makes them the most commonly confused spice.
+The subtle difference between caraway seeds and cumin seeds in their colour and appearance is what makes them the most commonly confused spice.